AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/https-certificate-for-rooted.md

 ### Bromite browser

-Please note that in order for **Bromite** browser to work properly, in addition to the steps mentioned above, you need to set flag "Allow user certificates" in `chrome://flags` to "Enabled" state.
+Please note that in order for **Bromite** browser to work properly, in addition to the steps mentioned above, you need to enable the "Allow user certificates" flag in `chrome://flags`.

 ### Chrome and Chromium-based browsers